 Serving clients throughout Ontario with offices in Ottawa, Toronto, & Kawartha Lakes

 There are many legal issues that can arise between family members.
-While divorce is perhaps the most common, there are various other disputes that could be resolved with the help of a Toronto family lawyer.
+While divorce is perhaps the most common, there are various other disputes that could be resolved with the help of a Toronto family lawyer from our team.

 Dealing with family-related conflicts on your own could be risky.
 To ensure your rights are protected, discuss your options with qualified a legal representative.
-A seasoned family lawyer such as Paul Riley can guide you through the legal process and help you resolve your case.Read More
+A seasoned lawyer can guide you through the legal process and help you resolve your case.Read More

 The Ontario Family Law Act s.5 determines how couples must split the debts and assets they acquired during the marriage.
 Each spouse calculates their net worth on the date of marriage and at the date of separation.
 The difference in each spouse’s net worth is their Net Family Property.